4 Myths about Gun Buying

 Myth #4 “I can buy a gun on behalf of another person.”

 Also false.
 Purchasing a firearm for another person is known as a “straw purchase.”
 It's a criminal act.
-Background check forms must be filled out only by the person intending to take possession of the firearm.
+As mentioned previously, background check forms must be filled out only by the person intending to take possession of the firearm.

 Firearms have changed a lot over the past few hundred years.
 With all of the options available today, finding the right gun for you can be an overwhelming prospect.